 Days after her nomination as vice-president in 2008, Sarah Palin announced that her 17-year-old daughter, Bristol, was pregnant.
 Sarah Palin said Bristol would marry the father of the child, Levi Johnston, but Bristol Palin and Johnston later broke up.
 Their son Tripp, Sarah Palin?s first grandchild, was born in December of 2008?
 Wasilla is located 35 miles north of Anchorage.
 The city population was 7028 people in September 2008, according to the city?s website?
 Sarah Palin?s high school basketball nickname was ?Sarah Barracuda??
-The Palins have five children: son Track (b.
+Sarah and Todd Palin had five children together: son Track (b.
 1989), daughters Bristol (b.
 1990), Willow (b.
 1994), and Piper (b.
 2000), and son Trig (b.
 2008).
-The dates were confirmed in a two-page health history published by her doctor, Cathy Baldwin-Johnson?
+The dates were confirmed in a two-page health history published by her doctor, Cathy Baldwin-Johnson, in 2008?
 Trig Palin, who has Down Syndrome, was born while Sarah Palin was governor?
 Track Palin joined the US Army Reserves in 2007, and spent a year on a tour of duty in Iraq in 2008.

 Copyright 1998-2017 by Who2?, LLC.
 All rights reserved.